DioxusLabs/dioxus/docs/router/src/features/routes/index.md

 ```

 ## Fixed routes
 It is almost as easy to define a fixed route.

-A fixed route is active, whenever
-we specify it (in this case when the path is `/other`).
-This is similar to how
+Fixed routes work similar to how web servers treat files.
+They are active, when
-regular files work in most web servers.
+specified in the path.
+In the example, the path must be `/other`.

 > The path will be URL decoded before checking if it matches our route.